 If so, you may also be eligible to recover loss of future wages and earning capacity.
 Damages such as these can help ensure that you can afford the medical care you need while still being able to pay your household bills.

 Some types of compensation are non-economic, meaning that they may not have a clear dollar figure attached to them.
 These damages may include compensation for:

 - Emotional trauma

 - Inability to engage in activities that you previously enjoyed

 An Indiana truck accident lawyer from our firm can examine your situation and determine the full extent of any compensation for which you qualify.

 Indiana Truck Accident Lawyer Near Me 412-661-1400

-A successful truck accident claim or lawsuit requires evidence of fault, liability, and damages.
+A successful truck accident claim or lawsuit requires evidence of liability, and damages.
 The exact evidence available will depend on the circumstances of your case but will generally include:

 - A crash report from law enforcement